tolvanea/small_projects/README.md

 Generates cloud-like noise texture using deconvolution of Laplace kernel.
 This is an interesting phenomenon, as Laplace kernel is almost like a sharpen-kernel, but it normalizes to 0 instead of 1.
 So we get cloud texture by inversely applying edge detection.
 What?
 Why?
 By intuition I would have predicted that somewhat de-sharpening results somewhat blurring.
 By the way, this is highly inefficient way to generate cloud texture, as it uses linear equation solver, which has complexity of O(n³), where n is number of pixels in the whole image.

 ![laplace_noise](laplace_noise.png)

+## quines
+Quine is a program that prints its source code, without reading it from the source-file.
+It is a nice challenge/puzzle, as one must use some tricks to make source code match the printed output.
+The `quines`-directory contains few Rust and Python implementations that I have written from scratch over the years.